United States to Hong Kong

 - Shipments of satellite equipment require an import permit from the Trade Department of Hong Kong.

-- Shipments of telecommunication equipment require an import permit from the Telecom Department of Hong Kong.
+- Shipments of telecommunication equipment (e.g. mobile phone or tablet) require an import permit from the Office of the Telecommunications Authority of Hong Kong.

 Prohibited or Restricted Commodities

 In addition to the commodities which UPS prohibits to all countries or territories served (listed here), it is prohibited to ship the following commodities to Hong Kong.